Updated: January 22, 2020 at 3:35 PM

 Permanent Warning Signs

-Permanent warning signs are installed at some Ventura County beaches where warning where storm drains, outfalls, channels, rivers and creeks flow or pond.
+Permanent warning signs are installed at some Ventura County beaches where storm drains, outfalls, channels, rivers and creeks flow or pond.
 The signs advise beachgoers to avoid contact with ponded or flowing runoff water because it may cause illness.

 Sewage Warning Sign